garysweaver/irie/README.md

 class PostsController < ApplicationController include Actionizer::Controller

-  # The include_* are just human-readable shortcuts to include modules,
+  # The include_* are just human-readable shortcuts to include modules, so we
-  # so we don't have to give up module namespacing to use short names.
+  # don't have to give up module namespacing to use short names. include_actions
-  # include_actions also uses configured autoincludes to allow
+  # also uses configured autoincludes to allow packages of includes.
+You can
-  # packages of includes.
-You can forgo these two and just use include,
+  # forgo these two and just use include, if you'd rather.
-  # but that's typing.

   include_actions :index
   include_extensions :count, :distinct, :limit, :offset, :paging